-(English, foreign language, mathematics, science, music fundamentals, social studies)

-Note: A high-school credit is defined as one year of study.
+(English, foreign language, mathematics, science, music fundamentals, social studies) Note: A high-school credit is defined as one year of study.

-- Applicants must submit an online recommendation form from high school guidance counselor, principal, or teacher. - 2.
-Applicants who score below the ACT of 20/SAT of 1030-1050 and have a high school GPA below 2.50 are generally denied admission with no appeal.
-In extenuating circumstances (positive recommendations, personal matters, etc.) the director may, at the director's discretion refer an applicant to the Admissions Committee.
+- 1. Applicants must submit an online recommendation form from high school guidance counselor, principal, or teacher. - 2.
+Applicants who score below the ACT of 20/SAT of 1030-1050 and have a high school GPA below 2.50 are generally denied admission with no appeal. - 3.
+Applicants who score below either the ACT/SAT or high school GPA requirements, but have positive recommendations may be admitted at the discretion of the director who may refer the application to the Admissions Committee.
 If admitted, the student enters with provisional acceptance.
 The provisions of acceptance are enrollment in EDU0001 Study Skills Seminar, a possible reduction in credit load, usage of the Academic Success Center, limited co-curricular activities, and meeting with the student's advisor at least monthly.